-Cartuxa is a ten minute drive from the city of Évora.
+Cartuxa is a ten-minute drive from the city of Évora.
 Visit this modern winery for a tour of its cellars and a tasting of both wines and olive oils.
-Cartuxa is famous for its Pera Manca red wine (which I’m afraid I can’t vouch for given its outlandish price tag), but has excellent wines across its product ranges.
+Cartuxa is famous for its Pera Manca red wine), in addition to its its vast product ranges.
 Buy a few bottles at the winery for a nice discount from store prices.

 Herdade da Maroteira (Redondo)

 Drive 40 minutes east of Évora to enjoy a tasting at Herdade da Maroteira, a small estate in Redondo.
 Book a tasting in advance and please, please do your best to sample the Cem Reis.
 It’s made in both red and white.
 Both are excellent, but the red stands out as extraordinary.
-This 100% Syrah-based wine has been all the rage in Portugal in recent years.
-Its first commercialized vintage was 2005, and each year, Cem Reis seems to get better.
 I recently planned a visit to Maroteira.
 I’d looked forward to the round, rich and well-balanced Syrah with much anticipation, only to find out that the Cem Reis (in both red and white) has been out of stock for months!

 Head 45 kilometers southeast of Évora to Reguengos de Monsaraz for a visit to Herdade do Esporão, one of the Alentejo’s iconic wine producers.
 Book a tour of the cellar followed by a tasting.
-Esporão’s Branco Reserva is a personal favorite.
+Esporão’s organic wines are a personal favorite.
 If you need to let out your inner Wine Geek, here’s the place.
 The team at Herdade do Esporão can guide you through a varietal tasting, for example.
 In the alternative, ask for one of my favorites – a vertical tasting of one wine across various vintages.
-Herdade do Esporão also makes excellent olive oils, which you can enjoy at a tasting on site or over lunch at their restaurant.
+Herdade do Esporão also makes excellent olive oils, which you can enjoy at a tasting on-site or over lunch at their restaurant.
 Just remember to book in advance of your visit.

 Where to Stay